The Impact of Weather on Energy Consumption

 e.
 Load Forecasting

 Accurate load forecasting is essential for grid planning.
 Data analytics models can predict future demand based on historical patterns, helping utilities allocate resources effectively.
+These models can also help predict load changes from utility-scale solar generation.

 f.
 Rate Plan Development